-The Risk Management department ensures that the Management Board and the Board of Directors receive all risk-relevant data by means of periodic risk reporting.
-The most essential financial risk indicators are reported to the Management Board on a monthly basis, and a detailed risk report is submitted to the Management Board and the Board of Directors every quarter.
+The Risk Management department ensures that the Management Board and the Board of Directors receive all essential risk-relevant data by means of periodic risk reporting.
+The most essential financial risk indicators are reported to the Management Board on a monthly basis.
+In addition, a detailed risk report is prepared for the Management Board and the Board of Directors on a quarterly basis.
 The risk-bearing capacity analysis and the stress test results are communicated annually to the Management Board and the Board of Directors.